-- 1.3 A copy of the application is attached at Appendix A1. - 1.4 The applicant provided a list of conditions with their application that sets out how they intend to promote the licensing objectives should the application be granted.
-A copy is attached at Appendix A2. - 1.5 Following discussions with the Trading Standards Officer, the applicant has amended their application to have the two conditions listed at Appendix A3 attached to the licence if the application is granted.
+- 1.3 A copy of the application is attached at Appendix A1. - 1.4 Will the sub committee please note that, following discussions with the Police licensing officer, the Council's Safety Team and the Trading Standards Team, the applicant has amended their application to have the conditions at Appendices A2, A3 and A4 respectively added to the licence, if the application is granted.